Prashoman/Prashoman/README.md

 - 👋 Hi, I’m Prashoman
-- 👀 I’m interested in Laravel and React Developer
+- 👀 I’m interested in MERN stack and laravel Developer
 - 🌱 I’m currently learning React and Laravel
 - 💞️ I’m looking to collaborate on ...
 React
 - 📫 How to reach me ...Facebook(prashmon.chakroborty)